space-sh/ssh/doc/tunnel_forward.md

 A forward tunnel will have SSH open a listening socket locally on the client computer.
-On accepting new connection the SSH client will ask the SSH daemon on the remote server to open a client connection to remotehost:remoteport, and all data will be tunneled between the end points.
+On accepting new connection the SSH client will ask the SSH daemon on the remote server to open a client connection to remotehost:remoteport, and all data will be tunnelled between the end points.

 Set `-e SSHTUNNEL=localhost:localport:remotehost:remoteport`